OpenGVLab/Vision-RWKV/README.md

 # Vision-RWKV
-The official implementation of "Vision-RWKV: Efficient and Scalable Visual Perception with RWKV-Like".
+The official implementation of "Vision-RWKV: Efficient and Scalable Visual Perception with RWKV-Like Architectures".

 ## News🚀🚀🚀
-- `2024/03/04`: We release the code and models of Vision RWKV.
+- `2024/03/04`: We release the code and models of Vision-RWKV.

-## Abstract
+## Highlights

-Transformers have revolutionized computer vision and natural language processing, but their high computational complexity limits their application in high-resolution image processing and long-context analysis.
-This paper introduces Vision-RWKV (VRWKV), a model adapted from the RWKV model used in the NLP field with necessary modifications for vision tasks.
-Similar to the Vision Transformer (ViT), our model is designed to efficiently handle sparse inputs and demonstrate robust global processing capabilities, while also scaling up effectively, accommodating both large-scale parameters and extensive datasets.
-Its distinctive advantage lies in its reduced spatial aggregation complexity, which renders it exceptionally adept at processing high-resolution images seamlessly, eliminating the necessity for windowing operations.
-Our evaluations in image classification demonstrate that VRWKV matches ViT's classification performance with significantly faster speeds and lower memory usage.
-In dense prediction tasks, it outperforms window-based models, maintaining comparable speeds.
-These results highlight VRWKV's potential as a more efficient alternative for visual perception tasks.
+- **High-Resolution Efficiency**: Processed high-resolution images smoothly with a global receptive field.
+- **Scalability**: Pre-trained with large-scale datasets and posses scale-up stablity.
+- **Superior Performance**: Achieved a better performance in classfication tasks than ViTs.
+Surpassed window-based ViTs and comparabled to global attention ViTs with lower flops and higher speed in dense prediction tasks.
+- **Efficient Alternative**: Capability to be an alternative backbone to ViT in comprehensive vision tasks.

 <img width="1238" alt="image" src="https://github.com/OpenGVLab/Vision-RWKV/assets/23737120/10965279-6542-4f82-aef5-934b8d86b345">